-Here is a list the Public-Sector Banks in India: Bank of Baroda, Bank of India, Bank of Maharashtra, Canara Bank, Central Bank of India, Indian Bank, Indian Overseas Bank, Punjab and Sind Bank, Punjab National Bank, State Bank of India, UCO Bank, Union Bank of India.
+Here is a list of the Public-Sector Banks in India: Bank of Baroda, Bank of India, Bank of Maharashtra, Canara Bank, Central Bank of India, Indian Bank, Indian Overseas Bank, Punjab and Sind Bank, Punjab National Bank, State Bank of India, UCO Bank, Union Bank of India.

 And here is a list of Private Banks in India: HDFC Bank, ICICI Bank, Axis Bank, Kotak Mahindra Bank, IndusInd Bank, IDBI Bank, Yes Bank, Federal Bank, IDFC First Bank, Jammu & Kashmir Bank, South Indian Bank, Karur Vysya Bank, RBL Bank, Karnataka Bank, Bandhan Bank, Tamilnad Mercantile Bank, City Union Bank, Lakshmi Vilas Bank, DCB Bank, CSB Bank, Dhanlaxmi Bank, Nainital Bank.

-Source of list – Wiki Link
+Source of the list – Wiki Link

 Which are the safe banks in India amongst the above-listed ones?

-If one was to pick a few amongst these for a list of best, safe banks in India (2021) then its best to pick with larger ones like State Bank of India (SBI), Punjab National Bank (PNB), Bank of Baroda, Canara Bank, Bank of India, etc. amongst the PSU banks and HDFC Bank, ICICI Bank, Axis Bank, Kotak Mahindra Bank, Indusind Bank, etc. amongst the private banks.
+If one was to pick a few amongst these for a list of best, safe banks in India (2023) then its best to pick larger ones like State Bank of India (SBI), Punjab National Bank (PNB), Bank of Baroda, Canara Bank, Bank of India, etc. amongst the PSU banks and HDFC Bank, ICICI Bank, Axis Bank, Kotak Mahindra Bank, Indusind Bank, etc. amongst the private banks.

 Please note that I am not saying that rest of the other banks are bad or not worth banking with.
 It’s just that few of the above ones are very large and important banks and the government will go to any lengths to ensure that they don’t go bad.
 Risks are still there.
 But lesser in these banks.

-Many or almost all these banks offer various services including debt cards and credit cards.
+Many or almost all these banks offer various services including debit cards and credit cards.
 But when taking a credit card, make sure you understand how credit cards work.
 Else you can get into a debt trap pretty soon.
-Talking of credit cards, you can try debit card generator to create virtual card numbers when you are using certain websites that ask you to necessarily share your card details with them to even browse their products and to proceed further.
+Talking of credit cards, you can try debit card generator to create virtual card numbers when you are using certain websites that ask you to necessarily share your card details with them to even browse their products and proceed further.